dayatucker/stat220_final/README.md

   - years_since_release: Number of years between release and charting

 #### `combined_albums_tracks_2018_2024.csv`
 This is a aggregated dataset joining track and album-level info across all years (2018-2024).
-Songs grouped by album and artist and it enables information about album structure (like the number of tracks), duration, and feature patterns.
+It contains songs from the top albums streamed globally each year.
+Songs are grouped by album and artist and it enables information about album structure (like the number of tracks), duration, and feature patterns.
 This was obtained via the Spotify Web API.

 - Includes:
   - album_id: Unique Spotify ID for the album